ahvlima/rstphack/README.md

 */5 * * * * /usr/local/bin/rstphack -q 00:11:22:33:44:55 3 200000 admin@192.168.1.10
 ```

 This ensures the preferred STP cost is enforced automatically after reboots or reprovisioning.
+Also, multiple ports can have their cost altered using multiple crontab lines, provided they are managed by the same controller and are on the same site.

 7. **Alternative: Automate with systemd**

+Instead of using cron, you can use **systemd** timers for better integration with modern Linux systems.

 Create a service file `/etc/systemd/system/rstphack.service`:
 ```ini